2025 Vesthimmerland municipal election (Denmark)

-The 2025 Vesthimmerland Municipal election will be held on November 18, 2025, to elect the 27 members to sit in the regional council for the Vesthimmerland Municipal council, in the period of 2026 to 2029.
+The 2025 Vesthimmerland Municipal election was held on November 18, 2025, to elect the 27 members to sit in the regional council for the Vesthimmerland Municipal council, in the period of 2026 to 2029.
+Per Bach Laursen would win the mayoral position again.

 Background

 Following the 2021 election, Per Bach Laursen from Venstre, became mayor for his second consecutive term.
 In March 2025, it was revealed that Bach Laursen would be the mayoral candidate from Venstre again in 2025.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Vesthimmerland Municipality had 27 seats in 2025.

 Unlike in Danish General Elections, in elections to municipal councils, electoral alliances are allowed.